gottacatchenall/ms_sampling_effort/manuscript.md

-# False-negatives as a product of relative abundance
+# False-negatives due to relative abundances

 In this section we demonstrate the realized false-negative rate (FNR) can be change drastically with sampling effort simply as a function of the distribution